Transfer Learning (Il)liquidity: Proofs

+where the term in brackets is $\Delta_\ell$.
 This is the right side of Eq. \ref{eq:layerwise_sandwich} with the recursive definition Eq. \ref{eq:Delta_recursion}.
 We have proved Eq. \ref{eq:layerwise_sandwich} for layer $\ell$ assuming it for $\ell-1$.
-Together with the base case, the claim holds for all $\ell=1,\dots,L$.
+Together with the base case this holds for all $\ell=1,\dots,L$.
 Developing the linear recursion Eq. \ref{eq:Delta_recursion} gives

 and continue until $\Delta_1=T_1\log K_1$.
 Collecting terms we obtain